Loading...

 Serious Fraud Office (SFO)

-The Serious Fraud Office (SFO) is a specialized government agency in the United Kingdom responsible for investigating and prosecuting serious or complex cases of fraud, bribery, and corruption.
-Established in 1988, the SFO operates independently and focuses on high-profile financial crimes that involve significant financial losses or have a substantial impact on the public.
+The Serious Fraud Office (SFO) is a specialized government agency in the United Kingdom responsible for investigating and prosecuting complex cases of serious or high-value fraud, bribery, and corruption.

 Simplified Due Diligence (SDD)